skalenetwork/skale-consensus/docs/consensus-spec.md

 Note that 2/3 of the nodes are guaranteed to have a copy of the proposal after _DA proof phase_

-==== EVM processing phase
+### 3.5.8  EVM processing phase

-After block finalization the block is present on the node.
+After block finalization the committed block is present on the node

+The node will  remove the matching transactions from the transaction queue.

-It will be then processed through Ethereum Virtual Machine to update `EVM state`.
+The block will be then processed through Ethereum Virtual Machine to update `EVM state`.

-==== Storage phase
+### 3.5.9  Storage phase

 `Committed block` will now be stored in persistent storage, and `EVM state` will be updated in persistent storage.